-Each specimen was to be identified through a number of in-situ, macroscopic and microscopic photographs.
-In total a minimum of five photographs was used for each specimen collected by Wells Marine for the purpose of this exercise.
+Each specimen was to be identified through several in-situ, macroscopic and microscopic photographs.
+In total a minimum of five photographs was used for each specimen collected by Wells Marine for this exercise.
 Specimen photographs were obtained from a range of surveys from around the coast of the UK.
-Photographs were selected to sufficiently represent each specimen including in-situ (where possible), overall structure, branching patterns, cellular arrangements and cell contents making sure to include key characteristics for accurate identification.
+Photographs were selected to sufficiently represent each specimen including insitu (where possible), overall structure, branching patterns, cellular arrangements and cell contents making sure to include key characteristics for accurate identification.
 Scale bars were included where appropriate.
 Attempts were also made to ensure a high quality of photographs primarily focusing on clean specimens with sharp photographs.